 How you can manage your cookies

 The browsers of most computers, smartphones and other web-enabled devices are typically set up to accept cookies.
 If you wish to amend your cookie preferences for this website or any other websites, you can do this through your browser settings.
 Your browser's 'help' function will tell you how to prevent your browser from accepting new cookies, how to have the browser notify you when you receive a new cookie and how to disable cookies altogether.
-You can also disable or delete similar data used by browser add-ons, such as Flash cookies, by changing the add-on's settings or visiting the website of its manufacturer.
+You can also disable or delete similar data used by browser add-ons, by changing the add-on's settings or visiting the website of its manufacturer.

 Cookies are often used to enable and improve certain functions on our website.
 If you choose to switch certain cookies off, it is likely to affect how our website works.
 For example, if your browser is set to disable 'session' cookies, although you will still be able to view our public website, you won't be able to log on to My Berkeley.
 If you leave cookies turned on, remember to sign off when you finish using a shared computer.